-The Titan 5 certainly has its drawbacks, most notably the high initial price, but it is one of the newest LED fixtures on the market and features technology not yet found in any other light.
+The T500 certainly has its drawbacks, most notably the high initial price, but it is one of the newest LED fixtures on the market and features technology not yet found in any other light.
 And in the long-term, it will save you money.

 But is it the right light for you?
 Read on to find out.

-Read the rest of the Cirrus Titan 5 LED grow light review:
+Read the rest of the Cirrus T500 LED grow light review: